EzeOnoky/Project-Base-Learning-13/README.md

 The same must work with apache LB, so you can switch it by setting respective environmental variable to **true** and other to **false**

+Now when the nginx server is set to run, it skips all the plays on apache server and vice versa.
+We are using the same port address, port 80, so remember to stop the service of either nginx when you want to run apache load balancer and vice versa.

 # 13_12 - pix showing above is done, refer solo pix to understand

 Then we update the **inventory/uat.yml**